embl-cba/imagej-courses/practicals/3D-image-inspection.md

 ## Ortho-slicing

-Ortho-slicing is a very standard way of looking at 3-D data and typically is available in all softwares, including microscope acquisition softwares.
+Ortho-slicing also is a good way of looking at 3-D data and typically is available in all softwares, including microscope acquisition softwares.

 - [ Image > Stacks > Orthogonal Views ]

 ![image](https://user-images.githubusercontent.com/2157566/38928505-5af4e8c8-4309-11e8-859d-148d3dad1a54.png)

+## Non-orthogonal slicing

+You can also slice your data at an angle.

+- [ Image > Stacks > Reslice ]
+	- Draw a line on the image before, in order to indicate the slicing plane.

 ## Projections

-Another way to inspect (and sometimes even analyse) are projections of your data.
+Another way to inspect (and sometimes even analyse) images are projections of your data.

+- [ Image > Stacks > Z Project ]

+In general, maximum projections are the best for looking at the data.
+For quantification however, sum projections can be biologically more meaningful.

+You can also realise projections along different axes but z by first running a "reslicing" without specifying a particular plane.

+- [ Image > Stacks > Reslice ]
 - [ Image > Stacks > Z Project ]

 ## 3D Viewer